 Students may also consult their Programme Director for advice as well.

-Students are required to choose the above a semester prior to the commencement of specialization/complementary studies, typically in their second semester for non-credit transfer students.
+Students are required to choose the above a semester prior to the commencement of specialization/flexible studies, typically in their second semester for non-credit transfer students.

 No, unless students choose more than the minimum graduating credit.
 For example, the minimum graduating credit for Bachelor of Business (Hons) is 120 credits.
 Within the minimum graduating credit, you will study a major with specialisation and a minor or extension or free electives.